COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 </div>

 <div style="text-align: justify">
 As indicated earlier, this report focuses on variations in human mobility as a function of socioeconomic status but also looking at specific periods in the last two months of the pandemic. <strong>Figure 2</strong> gives us a general overview of mobility patterns for the entire UK.
 This general view demonstrates a clear change in patterns which we explored in our <a href="https://github.com/COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/blob/master/First-report.md">First Report</a>.
 Yet, this figure also shows us a stabilisation in the mobility restrictions and an increase starting in P3.
-However, the figure does _not_ show how each different socioeconomic groups compare to these general patterns, that is, do lockdown restrictions affect (or are implemented by) socioeconomic groups differently?
+However, the figure does <em>not</em> show how each different socioeconomic groups compare to these general patterns, that is, do lockdown restrictions affect (or are implemented by) socioeconomic groups differently?
 </div>

 <br>